-The linked data entry program performs the same operations as DATENTRY, with the addition of the operations or validation checks in the User Exit subroutine.
-An input record is first validated according to the CONTROL specifications, following which the data is passed to the designated User Exit subroutine.
-The record is then tested and/or altered as specified by the subroutine.
-If the subroutine returns a return code of 1 to DATENTRY, DATENTRY displays the user message on the data entry screen and the record is not entered into the data file.
-A subroutine return code of 0 causes DATENTRY to place the data into the data file.
+The linked data entry program performs the validation operations using the DATENTRY utility and the User Exit subroutine.
+An input record is first checked against the values that you specified using the CONTROL utility.
+Next, the data is passed to the User Exit subroutine that you specified.
+The record is then tested or altered (or both) as specified by the subroutine.
+A return code of 1 indicates a validation failure; the DATENTRY utility displays your message and the current record is not entered into the data file.
+A return code of 0 indicates a successful validation check and causes the DATENTRY utility to place the data into the data file.